chuckcscccl/rustlr/chapter4.md

 as the semantic values of such expressions.
 Please avoid whitespaces in these expressions: `<Comma *>` is not recognized.

-Be warned that overusing `*` and `?`, especially in the same production rule, will lead to the creation of multiple "null" productions, i.e., productions with empty right-hand sides.
-Such productions could lead to additional Shift-Reduce and even Reduce-Reduce conflicts.
+Be warned that overusing `+`, `*` and `?`, especially in the same production rule, can easily lead to new ambiguities in the grammar, especially with `*` and `?`.
+The new productions generated for these operators could lead to additional Shift-Reduce and even Reduce-Reduce conflicts.
 For example, a production with right-hand side **`Expr<Comma*> Comma?`** will lead to a shift-reduce conflict.
 However, **`Expr<Comma+> Comma?`** will not.

-The operator-precedence and associativity declarations, operator such as *, + and ?, and the natural ability of LR parsers to handle left-recursive grammars, including indirect ones, allows a language to be defined using a grammar that closely resembles EBNF syntax.
+Generally speaking, context free grammars do not have the same properties as regular expressions.
+Regex operators including `*`, `+` and `?` can be used in any combination such as `(a+a?)*` and we can always create an optimized, deterministic finite state machine to recognize it.
+But grammars cannot be composed without losing their properties.
+A rule like `A --> B* B*` is hopelessly ambiguous as there is no way to determine where the first sequence should stop and the second one begins.
+In such a situation, rustlr will still create a parser by using defaults such as shift-over-reduce, but not before printing out a warning.

+The motivation for adding regex-like operators to a parser generator are both usability and improved ability in creating abstract syntax automatically.
+But much work needs to be done before we can parse arbitrary EBNF syntax.
+We are currently exploring extensions of LR parsing including *delayed reductions*, which can potentially allow non-ambiguous grammars to be more easily composed without running into new conflicts.

 ### Invoking the Parser